 The ACTs, RDTs and LLINs needed for 2021 are fully financed.
-Chad has procured sufficient LLINs to achieve operational universal coverage of the targeted at risk population.
+Chad has procured sufficient LLINs to achieve operational universal coverage of the targeted at-risk population.
 Chad has also successfully rolled out the LLIN campaign, distributing nets door to door to ensure social distancing during the COVID-19 pandemic.
+Current stocks of ACTs and RDTs are low but additional commodities are under procurement.

-In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Chad has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Scorecard, however this scorecard is not yet shared through the ALMA Scorecard Knowledge Hub.
+In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Chad has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Scorecard, however this scorecard is not yet shared through the ALMA Scorecard Hub.